sampsyo/cs6120/content/blog/2023-final-project-407/blog-post.md

 2. Insert missing labels on basic blocks
       - For basic blocks that didn’t have a label, a unique one was assigned - mainly for the purpose of creating a more complete CFG.
 3. Add underscore before every variable name
-      - In the event that the user defined a variable x1, we did not want this to be confused with the actual register in RISC V during register allocation, so we added an underscore before every variable in the Bril program.
+      - In the event that the user defined a variable x1, we did not want this to be confused with the actual register in RISCV during register allocation, so we added an underscore before every variable in the Bril program.
 4. Parse instructions in Bril json
       - The main part in this step includes going through each Bril instruction (which is a	json object), picking out certain parts of the instruction such as ‘op’, and identifying what kind of instruction it is.
 Once this was determined, we created an instance of the appropriate Bril class.
 By the end of this process, we have a list of Bril object instructions for each function in the bril program.

-## RISC V Instruction classes
+## RISCV Instruction classes

-TODO: add screenshot of hierarchy
+There was less of a hierarchy in our RISCV instruction classes, since there were not that many different types of instructions like there were in Bril.
+For these classes, we had a general RISCV instruction class that had method stubs such as emitting assembly, getting abstract registers, getting read / write register (explained in detail below), and converting registers from abstract to real that each of the RISCV classes would implement.

-## Convert Bril to RISC V Objects (Abstract Assembly)
+## Convert Bril to RISCV Objects (Abstract Assembly)

-Now that we have a list of Bril object instructions, and a hierarchy of RISC V classes, we ultimately want a list of RISC V object instructions that is semantically equivalent to the list of Bril object instructions.
-To implement this, we had each Bril instruction class implement a function to convert itself into a series of RISC V objects.
+Now that we have a list of Bril object instructions, and a hierarchy of RISCV classes, we ultimately want a list of RISCV object instructions that is semantically equivalent to the list of Bril object instructions.
+To implement this, we had each Bril instruction class implement a function to convert itself into a series of RISCV objects.
-As specified before, we implemented this as a 1-N approach, where each Bril instruction corresponds to N RISC V instructions.
-This is less efficient than a N-N approach, where we try and look for Bril instructions we can combine for optimization, but the 1-N approach was the first step in generating working RISC V assembly, which was our first goal.
+As specified before, we implemented this as a 1-N approach, where each Bril instruction corresponds to N RISCV instructions.
+This is less efficient than a N-N approach, where we try and look for Bril instructions we can combine for optimization, but the 1-N approach was the first step in generating working RISCV assembly, which was our first goal.

 An important note here is that in the first pass, we implemented this for every Bril instruction object except for function calls.
 The reason for this is because we wanted to save the calling convention pass of lowering until the end, even after register allocation.
-We anticipated that this part would be the hardest, and so we wanted to get RISC V assembly without function calls working first before we added that whole layer of complexity.
+We anticipated that this part would be the hardest, and so we wanted to get RISCV assembly without function calls working first before we added that whole layer of complexity.
 This worked out quite well, since we could test the correctness of the assembly we were generating without function calls early on, without having implemented lowering for function calls.

-Below is a brief description of the conversions from Bril instructions to RISC V instructions.
-We filled out this table prior to actually coding these functions to make sure that logically, our conversions created RISC V instructions that were semantically equivalent to the Bril.
-Note that this is abstract assembly, so no actual RISC V registers are used.
+Below is a brief description of the conversions from Bril instructions to RISCV instructions.
+We filled out this table prior to actually coding these functions to make sure that logically, our conversions created RISCV instructions that were semantically equivalent to the Bril.
+Note that this is abstract assembly, so no actual RISCV registers are used.

 | Bril                            | RISCV Abstract Asm                |